eugenkiss/hnclient/README.md

 - http://localhost:5001/story/16263040
 - set alt/title attributes of links for better sharing emails
+- TypeScript 2.7
 - hnpwa requirements: new, jobs https://github.com/HackerNews/API/
 - pwa 100 score (favicons, 192, 512)

 - pull to refresh
+- If last refresh > 1h, show it in toast bar
+- On click for comment so that all anchors have target _blank?
+- remember scroll position for comments (scroll, go to about, go back)
 - pagination or just more
 - Improve README
 - Create requester package?
 Make generic inpute type

 - handle deleted comments
-- remember scroll position for comments (scroll, go to about, go back)
 - Show top/new/show/ask/jobs in header instead of in overflow menu?
-- On click for comment so that all anchors have target _blank?
 - Extract style (color constants etc.)

 Concepts